Updated June 13, 2022.

 Athletes are often prescribed medication delivered by inhalers, but for athletes subject to anti-doping rules and drug testing, it’s critical to understand how to use inhaled medications within the rules.
-Below are frequently asked questions about inhalers in sport, along with answers that will help athletes determine how they can and can’t use inhalers.
+Below are frequently asked questions about inhalers in sport, along with answers that will help athletes determine how they can and can’t use inhalers under the rules.

 Can I use my asthma inhaler in sport?

 However, ALL inhaled beta-2 agonists are either prohibited, or only allowed under a certain dose.

 - Inhaled formoterol: maximum delivered dose of 54 micrograms over 24 hours, as long as it is not used in conjunction with a diuretic (or anything else in the S5 category of the Prohibited List).

 - Inhaled salmeterol: maximum 200 micrograms over 24 hours